tcox17/Bachelor_Project/README.md

 All datasets use the same explanatory variables to predict the likeliness of a certain contestant being a winner.
 The variables in our datasets can be seen in the dictionary below.

-*Name* - The name column refers to the Contestant Name *Age* - Age refers to the age of the contestant *Occupation* - Occupation is what the individual contestant's report as their occupations when they join the show *City* - Hometown city for contestants
+*Name* - The name column refers to the Contestant Name <br />
+*Age* - Age refers to the age of the contestant <br />
+*Occupation* - Occupation is what the individual contestant's report as their occupations when they join the show <br />
+*City* - Hometown city for contestants <br />
-*State* - Hometown state for contestants
+*State* - Hometown state for contestants <br />
-*Region* - Hometown region based on the US Census Bureau *Elim Week* - The week of elimination for each contestant.
-If the value is null, that contestant won *Season ID* - The combination of the name of the show (either Bachelor or Bachelorette) and season number *Lead Name* - Name of the Bachelor/Bachelorette
+*Region* - Hometown region based on the US Census Bureau <br />
+*Elim Week* - The week of elimination for each contestant.
+If the value is null, that contestant won <br />
+*Season ID* - The combination of the name of the show (either Bachelor or Bachelorette) and season number <br />
-*Lead Age* - Bachelor/Bachelorette age at the time of filming *Lead Occupation* - Occupation of the lead as reported by the lead at the beginning of the season *Lead City* - Hometown city for the Bachelor/Bachelorette *Lead State* - Hometown state for the Bachelor/Bachelorette *Lead Region* - Lead's hometown region based on the US Census Bureau *Age Difference* - The absolute value of the difference between the lead and individual contestants *Same Region* - Dummy variable to determine if the lead and the contestant are from the same region *Target* - The predictor variable - 0 if eliminated, 1 if winner
+*Lead Name* - Name of the Bachelor/Bachelorette <br />
+*Lead Age* - Bachelor/Bachelorette age at the time of filming <br />
+*Lead Occupation* - Occupation of the lead as reported by the lead at the beginning of the season <br />
+*Lead City* - Hometown city for the Bachelor/Bachelorette <br />
+*Lead State* - Hometown state for the Bachelor/Bachelorette <br />
+*Lead Region* - Lead's hometown region based on the US Census Bureau <br />
+*Age Difference* - The absolute value of the difference between the lead and individual contestants <br />
+*Same Region* - Dummy variable to determine if the lead and the contestant are from the same region <br />
+*Target* - The predictor variable - 0 if eliminated, 1 if winner <br />

 **Data Preparation for Modeling** <br />
 Once we built our complete data set, we had to create some calculated columns to be used in our model. <br />